NaluScientific/nalusupport/pages/faq.md

 ----

+### Crashes after update

+If NaluScope crashes after update, either directly after start or when pressing the "Continue" button in the startup dialog, there is a reset switch in the program.

+NaluScope has a memory for UI settings which are loaded on startup.
+When updating the software there is a small chance of the settings either not being compatible or being corrupted.

+To fix this issue:
+1. Open a terminal in the folder NaluScope is installed.
+2. in the terminal, run:
+    ```sh
+    nalu -r
+    ```
+4. `-r` is a reset switch which will reset all memories.

 ### Board Not Detected

 If the board does not appear in the list of available ports in the startup dialog, here are some things to try: